ericrosenbrown/nlmap_spot/README.md

 `python classify_top_k.py`

-This will find the top k crops across all images for both ViLD and CLIP and visualize them.
+This will find the top k crops for a sequence of strings across all images for both ViLD and CLIP and visualize them.

 ## TODO:
 - Make configuration file for language and other hyperparameters and load them in